jmo55/ossec/README.md

 For baremetal or vm installation steps review "installation_steps".
 For initial configuration steps after installing OSSEC follow "Additional_configurations".

-To install web-ui follow the steps in "web-ui-installation_steps" or follow the link below for another example from rapid7.
+To install the ossec web-ui, follow the steps in "web-ui-installation_steps" or follow the link below for another example from rapid7.
 (NOTE: In my docker compose file the container automatically installs the latest version of PHP8.*.
 This breaks web-ui & I haven't found the fix.)

 https://www.rapid7.com/blog/post/2017/06/30/how-to-install-and-configure-ossec-on-ubuntu-linux/